tyea/ssolver/README.md

 ## Tests

 There are some basic integration tests in the `tests` directory.
-Run `vendor/bin/phpunit --do-not-cache-result --bootstrap vendor/autoload.php tests` to execute them.
+Run `php vendor/bin/phpunit --bootstrap vendor/autoload.php tests` to execute them.
+You may need to run `composer install --dev` first.

 ## Author